Help us improve your experience.

 Do you have time for a two-minute survey?

-Learn about Veriexec file-signing and verification, benefits and how to use it on SRX Series Firewall.
+Learn about Veriexec file-signing and verification, benefits and how to use it.

-The/bin/sh does not require verified input.
-It can be used to run arbitrary scripts because from a risk perspective, they are the same as interactive commands, which is already controlled through user authentication and permissions.
-However, if a verified shell script contains instructions to run an arbitrary script, that is, a file that does not have a signature in the manifest, execution of that file will be prevented.
+The/bin/sh file does not require verified input.
+You can use this file to run arbitrary scripts.
+From a risk perspective, these scripts are the same as interactive commands, which are controlled through user authentication and permissions.
+However, if a verified shell script contains instructions to run an arbitrary script, that is, a file without a signature in the manifest, execution of that file is prevented.

 How Veriexec Works

-Each install image contains a manifest.
-The manifest is read-only.
+Each installation image contains a manifest, which is a read-only file.
 It contains entries such as the following:

 The log message is in the following format:

-The fingerprint mismatch indicates that the file has been modified.
-Don’t try to run the file.
-It could contain corrupted code.
-Contact JTAC.
+Fingerprint mismatch indicates that the file has been modified.
+Don’t try to run such a file, as it could contain corrupted code.
+Contact JTAC for guidance.

 Benefits of Veriexec

-• Protects System Security: Veriexec safeguards Juniper Networks routers, switches, and firewalls from security breaches.
+• Secure systems—Safeguard Juniper Networks routers, switches, and firewalls from security breaches.

-• Prevents Unauthorized Access: It blocks threat actors from gaining persistent, unauthorized access or causing system failure.
+• Prevent unauthorized access—Block threat actors from gaining persistent, unauthorized access or causing system failure.

-How to Verify If Veriexec Is Enforced on a Device Running Junos OS - Option 1
+How to Verify If Veriexec Works — Option 1

-Some Junos OS platforms offer an optional version of Junos OS with veriexec enforcement disabled (referred to as Junos Enhanced Automation or Junos Flex).
-For more information about Junos Enhanced Automation, see Overview of Junos Automation Enhancements on Devices Running Junos OS with Enhanced Automation.
+Some Junos OS platforms offer an optional version of Junos OS with veriexec enforcement disabled.
+For detailed information, see Junos Enhanced Automation.

 Administrators can check whether veriexec is enforced by running the following commands from the Junos OS CLI shell: